napframework/nap/readme.md

 ```
 #### Display Server

-On Linux, when `Wayland` is configured as the display server, NAP applications and the Napkin editor will rely on `XWayland` for compatibility.
+On Linux, when `Wayland` is configured as the display server, NAP applications and Napkin (the editor) will rely on `XWayland` for compatibility.
 It is recommended to use `X11` instead of Wayland until Wayland is (fully) supported.

 ## Binary Packages